Maternal health in Ethiopia: Human resource

-The availability of key health providers particularly midwives and obstetric gynaecologists is very important in provision of maternal health service and in management of complications.
-In 2012 the number of midwives and obstetricians and gynaecologist was 6925 and 147 respectively (Ref.State of World Midwifery).
-Considering the shortage of obstetrician gynaecologists in the country ministry of health designed and started training of midlevel health providers; health officers to improve the provision of emergency surgery obstetrics care and surgical services at primary hospital level since 2009 where 163 of them graduated and have been deployed in different health facilities till 2013/14.
-As part of its drive to tackle maternal mortality, Maternal Death Surveillance and Response system was started since 2013 in Ethiopia which helps for improvement of quality of health service provision.

-Maternal health services are being provided at all three levels of health sector structure : Primary, secondary and tertiary level in Ethiopia.
+Maternal health services are provided at all three levels of health sector structure: Primary, secondary and tertiary level.
 At community level it is provided by Health Extension workers focusing on preventive services and promotion of skilled birth attendant.
 It is supported by community networking and ownership called Health Development Army that improve community ownership and further enable the community to produce and maintain its own health.
-At this level the major service provided are community mobilization, and awareness creation with some service provision such as contraceptive.
+At this level the major service provided are community mobilization, and awareness creation with some service provision such as contraceptives.

-Similar to global situation, the causes of maternal mortality in Ethiopia ranges from Obstructed labour and Postpartum bleeding where access to skilled birth attendant and emergency obstetric care have a crucial role for the survival of women during pregnancy, delivery and postnatal period.